irfankhan47/Aws-NFS-housekeeping-automation/README.md

 - └── README.md               # This file⚙️

 Step-by-Step Setup
-1. Launch Two EC2 Instances Ubuntu 22.04 EC2 instances:
+1. Launch Two EC2 Instances Ubuntu 22.04:

 - One as the nfs-server
 - One as the client-server